 3.1 All members will be provided with a Membership Card.
 This card must be carried on each visit to the Library and produced in order to gain access through the security gates, to borrow items or at request of a member of Library staff.

 3.2 All changes of address must be reported as soon as possible to the Help Desk.

 4 Hours of opening

 Current opening times for all of the University's library sites are advertised on the Library's website.

-4.1 In the Main Library, an announcement will be made by tannoy 30 minutes before the building closes.
-On Levels 3 & 4 (where the tannoy system will be installed in Summer 2012), lights will be flashed 10 minutes before the building is due to close.
+4.1 In the Main Library, an announcement will be made via the public address system 15 minutes and 5 minutes before the building closes.
 At that time all users in the building must prepare to leave immediately.